 Check Out What Whales Are Doing With AMD

-Someone with a lot of money to spend has taken a bearish stance on Advanced Micro Devices (NASDAQ:AMD).
+A whale with a lot of money to spend has taken a noticeably bullish stance on Advanced Micro Devices.

+Looking at options history for Advanced Micro Devices (NASDAQ:AMD) we detected 51 strange trades.

+If we consider the specifics of each trade, it is accurate to state that 50.98% of the investors opened trades with bullish expectations and 49.02% with bearish.

 What's The Price Target?